LukeHeuser/notes/Java/java_basics.md

 Integer is a class, not an object.
 On this class, there is a 'static' method called parseInt and it is being called on its class.
 This is only for a static Method.
 An Instance Method would require an object.

+## Reading Data from the Console:

+### System.in

+Simialr to System.out, Java provides System.in which can read input from the console or terminal.

+### System.console()

+This is Java's solution for easier support for reading a single line and prompting the user for information.
+While easy to use, it does not work with IDE's because the environments disable it.

+### Command Line Arguments

+This is calling the Java program and specifying data in the call.
+This is very commonly used but doesn't allow the creation of an interactive application in a loop in Java

+### Scarnner

+The Scanner class was built to be a common way to read input, either using System.in or a file.